Hypertrophic cardiomyopathy: Diagnosis

-A diagnosis of hypertrophic cardiomyopathy is based upon a number of features of the disease process.
-While there is use of echocardiography, cardiac catheterization, or cardiac MRI in the diagnosis of the disease, other important considerations include ECG, genetic testing (although not primarily used for diagnosis), and any family history of HCM or unexplained sudden death in otherwise healthy individuals.
+A diagnosis of hypertrophic cardiomyopathy is based upon several features of the disease process.
+While there is use of echocardiography, cardiac catheterization, or cardiac MRI in the diagnosis of the disease, other important considerations include ECG and genetic testing.
+Genetic testing is recommended for those affected by HCM and their family members.

 In about 60 to 70% of the cases, cardiac MRI shows thickening of more than 15 mm of the lower part of the ventricular septum.
-T1-weighted imaging may identify scarring of cardiac tissues while T2-weighted imaging may identify oedema and inflammation of cardiac tissue which is associated with acute clinical signs of chest pain and fainting episodes.
+T1-weighted imaging may identify scarring of cardiac tissues while T2-weighted imaging may identify edema and inflammation of cardiac tissue which is associated with acute clinical signs of chest pain and fainting episodes.

-Pulsus bisferiens may occasional be found during examination.
+ECG is the most sensitive diagnostic test.
+The combination of left ventricular hypertrophy, and right atrial enlargement on ECG strongly suggests HCM.

 Variants

 Depending on whether the distortion of normal heart anatomy causes an obstruction of the outflow of blood from the left ventricle of the heart, HCM can be classified as obstructive or non-obstructive.
-The obstructive variant of HCM is hypertrophic obstructive cardiomyopathy (HOCM), also historically known as idiopathic hypertrophic subaortic stenosis(IHSS) or asymmetric septal hypertrophy (ASH).
+The obstructive variant of HCM is hypertrophic obstructive cardiomyopathy (HOCM).
 The diagnosis of left ventricular outflow tract obstruction is usually made by echocardiographic assessment and is defined as a peak left ventricular outflow tract gradient of ≥ 30 mmHg.

-Another, non-obstructive variant of HCM is apical hypertrophic cardiomyopathy (AHC), also called Yamaguchi syndrome.
+Another, non-obstructive variant of HCM is apical hypertrophic cardiomyopathy (AHCM or ApHCM), also called Yamaguchi syndrome.
 It was first described in individuals of Japanese descent.
+Sakamoto was the first to report the condition's ECG pattern in 1976.
+Yamaguchi was the first to characterize the syndrome and its ventriculargrophic feature in 1979.
+Yamaguchi syndrome is an infrequent variant of HCM in the European population.
+ApHCM is thought to be autosomal dominant, with the majority of mutations occurring in the genes encoding for the sarcomere.
+ECG findings in Yamaguchi syndrome may mimic those of a heart attack.
+Yamaguchi syndrome has a more favorable prognosis than classic HCM, and it is more common in Asian populations.